kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/melee_combat.md

 ---

 ## Hand-to-Hand Specific Stats
-Below are a list of special bonus and penalties that only apply in hand-to-hand combat.
+Below are a list of special factors that only apply in hand-to-hand combat.

 {% include table-index.html table="state" index="400" %}